 We recommend that visits start in the Great Hall where there are information boards on the Castle’s history.
 Each room also has a black and white photograph taken by Country Life in 1942 showing what the room was like in its heyday, as well as a room information sheet.
 Additionally we have a dedicated team of volunteer stewards who will be happy to answer any of your questions.

-Castle Information sheets are available in French, Spanish, Italian and German.
+Castle Information sheets are available in French, Spanish, Italian, Dutch, Polish and German.

 Accompanied Children Under 16 FREE